ManjunathGasthi/SDCND/SDC_Term1/P1_LaneDetection/README.md

 Open Challenges
 ---
-	This we have only run on Highway road lanes captured video clips, need to test in different weather conditions, in tunnels and shadows to improve further.
+	This we have only run on Highway road lanes captured video clips. need to test in different weather conditions, in tunnels and shadows to improve further.